AWOU/Interactive-Brokers-API-Examples/README.md

 # Interactive Brokers API Guide:

-This repository is just to show some examples of how to use the Interactive Brokers API for some general cases.
+This repository is just to show some general examples of how to use the Interactive Brokers API.

 ## Before You Get Started: